HARDWOOD FLOOR MAINTENANCE TIPS FOR NASHVILLE HOMEOWNERS

 Avoid Stains at All Costs

-The biggest enemy of any hardwood floor is a stain.
-These are hard to prevent, but do all you can to keep tough substances from being spilled on your floors.
-When stains do happen, rubbing alcohol and steel wool should do the trick.
+Stains are the biggest enemies to hardwood floors.
+They’re hard to prevent, but try to keep tough substances from being spilled on your floors.
+If a stain does occur, rubbing alcohol and steel wool should do the trick.
 However, this will leave a mark on the wood and damage the stain, so you’ll need to polish your floors in that spot.

 Use Area Rugs

 Cover high traffic areas with large rugs.
-Not only will this prevent damage to your hardwood floors, but these rugs add a lot of style to your home.
+Not only will this prevent damage to your hardwood floors, but rugs add a nice touch to any space.

 Refinish or Resurface Old Wood Flooring